fiatinsight/synapse_content/README.md

 ## Content types

 This package supplies a variety of content types that can be invoked in custom configurations to do whatever you need.
-There are some guiding ideas, though, that'll help to implement the available resources better.
+There are some guiding ideas, though, that'll help in implementing the available resources better.

 ### Pages and articles

 #### Creating

 Pages and articles are basic content types.
 Pages are intended for more permanent content, and articles are designed to be more transient / ephemeral.

+> Note: All instances of `article(s)` can be substitutes with `page(s)` for the following.

 You can invoke a new page or article by pointing to:

 ```ruby
 = link_to send("your_new_article_path", publisher_type: nil, publisher_id: nil)